 Come visit.
-The first two hours are on us.
+The first meeting is complimentary.
 You don't have to organize your figures beforehand: there's no pass/fail system when it comes to getting to know you.
 What we really want to discover is what gives your life purpose and joy.

 You have things you'd like to accomplish.
 Some are probably very down to earth; others might seem pretty farfetched.
 Let's talk about all of them!
 Great ideas need to be refined and supported by people who understand what you are trying to do, and who care.
 Financial planning can be grounded and inventive.
 Don't give up just yet on being part of the Iditarod.